androidx/androidx/README.md

 If you see the following prompt, choose `always`:

     Run hook scripts from https://android.googlesource.com/platform/manifest (yes/always/NO)?

+If the upload succeeds, you'll see output like:

+    remote:
+    remote: New Changes:
+    remote:   https://android-review.googlesource.com/c/platform/frameworks/support/+/720062 Further README updates
+    remote:

+To edit your change, use `git commit --amend`, and re-upload.

 ## Getting reviewed
 * After you run repo upload, open [r.android.com](http://r.android.com)